EdwardBrask/EE5903_CA2/README.md

         burst_time_bounds (list(lower (int), upper (int))): The upper and lower bound in which the burst times will be uniformly   distributed.
 Recommended range, lower - [0 - 0], upper - [0, 50]

+        uniform (bool): Indicating if the burst times should be uniformly distributed generated within the specified bounds.

+        normal (bool): Indicating if the burst times should be normally distributed, with of mean of = 1/2*(upper - lower),and a standard deviation 1/4*(upper - lower) of the burst time bounds.

         IDRR_to_txt (bool): Decides if the results at every interval should be saved to a .txt file, located in the 'numerical results' folder for the IDRR algorithm.

         NIRR_to_txt (bool): Decides if the results at every interval should be saved to a .txt file, located in the 'numerical results' folder for the NIRR algorithm.